Lots of children will be returning to nursery after months spent at home during lockdown.

 Re-establishing a routine is key

 Routines will have changed since lockdown, so it’s important to re-establish their normal routine in advance.
 Make mealtimes in-line with when they eat at nursery.
-If you can, take them out for exercise or to the park at the same time you would usually leave the house for nursery, to get them used to being dressed and going out at that time again.
+If you can, take them out for exercise or to the park at the same time you would usually leave the house for nursery, to get them used to be dressed and going out at that time again.

 Practice the new safety measures